sveltejs/svelte/site/content/guide/00-introduction.md

 Normally, this is the part where the instructions might tell you to add the framework to your page as a `<script>` tag.
 But because Svelte runs at build time, it works a little bit differently.

-The best way to use Svelte is to integrate it into your build system – there are plugins for Rollup, Browserify, Gulp and others, with more on the way.
+The best way to use Svelte is to integrate it into your build system – there are plugins for Rollup, Webpack and others, with more on the way.
 See [here](https://github.com/sveltejs/svelte/#svelte) for an up-to-date list.

 > You will need to have [Node.js](https://nodejs.org/en/) installed, and have some familiarity with the command line